Eden Roc Cap Cana Review

 Traveling solo in some parts of the world requires firm belief in oneself.
 Yes, it does.

 I wanted to like Eden Roc.
 And I did, kinda.
 But it wasn’t my favorite hotel ever which at this price, it really should have been.
 (There’s a Grand Hyatt in Doha that currently holds pole position.)
-Here are my pros and cons of my stay at The Eden Roc Cap Cana…
+Here are my pros and cons and my overall Eden Roc Cap Cana review…

 - I loved the golf cart that came with my villa.
 Me and the golf cart had a lot of good times, driving around Cap Cana, checking out the new construction.

 - The bartenders in the bar were the sweetest and nicest to me and made me all sorts of lovely rum concoctions.

 - The bath products in the room were really really nice and in plentiful supply.

 - The TV in the room was huge.
 If you’re into that sort of thing.

 - The beach was lovely and small and private.
 People online complain about this, but I really liked it.

 - I got a really good gel manicure at the spa.